MAlexGG/songs/README.md

 - Exercise 5: funtion songsByGenre() -> filter songs by a certain genre.
 - Exercise 6: funtion minutsToSeconds() -> modify the duration of songs to seconds.
 - Exercise 7: funtion getLongestSong() -> get the longest song.
 - Exercise 8: function getShortestSong() -> get the shortest song.
+Write the test and function.